PicsArt/cppbind/docs/03_get_started/05_exception_handling.rst

     :start-after: [throw-example]
     :end-before: [throw-example]

-**throws** variable is mandatory for methods and functions (also for getters and setters).
+**throws** variable is mandatory for methods, constructors and functions (also for getters and setters).
 If a method doesn't throw any exception, user must set the value of parameter to special **no_throw** value.
 This is made as a requirement to ensure that the user hasn't forgotten about throw ability of method.
 The example of empty exception list looks like: